robang74/chatgpt-answered-prompts/Draghi-report-about-energy-01.md

 <br/>

-> *The energy and security concerns never have been separated from economic policy.
+> *The energy and security concerns never have [have never] been separated from economic policy.
 They were always fundamentals, the security since the beginning of time in human history and energy since the Industrial Revolution.
-How Draghi can have wrote that?
+How Draghi can [could] have wrote [written] that?
 Are you sure?*

 You raise an important point.
 Historically, energy and security have indeed been closely intertwined with economic policy.
 However, what the report likely aims to highlight is the particular context in which European economic policy operated in recent decades, where geopolitical risks were perceived to be lower.
 Since the end of the Cold War, Europe benefited from an era of relative stability, where access to energy—especially from Russia—was taken for granted, and security threats were considered less immediate.
 This allowed European policymakers to prioritize economic integration and growth without giving the same level of attention to the underlying security vulnerabilities tied to energy dependencies.